A look at Apple's September 2020 keynote, including the launch of Apple One.

 Most episodes have the students summoned to assist someone in their town (named “City Town”) at various tasks, ranging from a missing pet to an out-of-control giant mutated plant growing over the city.
 After superpowers fail to resolve things, the kids use science skills (dubbed “superpowers of science”) to make observations and use logic to solve the problem.

 As it’s a superhero cartoon, there’s references to and parodies of superhero elements throughout the show.
 A few adult superheroes are seen or referenced:

 - Athletica, a “super-gymnast hero.”
 She resembles a non-powered Wonder Woman without the magic lasso, or Sportacus from “LazyTown.”
 Sara’s a big fan of Athletica.

 - Dr. Inventorman: a famous “inventor hero.”
 He’s basically an African-American version of Reed Richards, but with flight powers instead of stretching powers.
 Dr. Inventorman’s also popular enough to have a series of movies and TV shows.
 AJ’s a big fan of the Doctor.

 - AJ enjoys comics and movies about two other heroes, Branch Man (who looks like either a forest-based take on Swamp Thing or a heroic version of the Floronic Man, an old Atom foe) and Arctic Chill (basically a heroic version of Flash foe Captain Cold).
-There’s no indication if they also exist as actual heroes in-universe (and AJ’s reading “true crime” comics of their adventures).
+An episode where Branch Man has a parade float suggests they're both actual heroes (versus fictional characters) in-universe.

 - “Movie Theater Meltdown”: The class goes to see the debut of an Arctic Chill movie at the “Oneplex”… so named because it has a single screen.
 A former student of Mr. Sparks is now a teenage concessions worker, whose heat powers set off the main plot.